-If you are interested in any of the above programs, it may be worth considering an away rotation at their institution.
+If you are interested in any of the above programs, it may be worth considering an away rotation at their institution, if available.
 Be aware that this rotation will be a way not only for you to get to know the program, but also for the program to get to know you.
-Be on your best behavior during this rotation and treat every day as an interview day.
+As with any audition rotation, strive to be at your best during this rotation and treat every day as an interview day.

 What can I do to stand out from the crowd?

-The best way to stand out from the crowd is by building a solid CV that displays leadership, educational, and research activities that clearly display your interest in population health.
+The best way to stand out from the crowd is by building a strong CV with solid examples of leadership and educational/research activities that clearly demonstrate your interest in population health.

 Should I join a hospital committee?

-If there is a hospital committee in which you are interested and could have a meaningful role, then you should definitely participate.
+If there’s a hospital committee that interests you in which you could have a meaningful role, then you should definitely participate.
 Hospital programs with community outreach involvement would be ideal to help prepare for fellowship.

 Publications other than research